Half Moon Cay Cruise Port: Beaches, Day Passes & Tips

 What to Bring to Half Moon Cay

 I recommend bringing a few things with you to enhance the experience (beyond the obvious things like sunscreen).
 Half Moon Cay is great for snorkeling; I always bring my own set.
-My favorite is this one from Amazon; it’s affordable yet high quality and has traveled with me worldwide to all sorts of snorkeling experiences.
+My favorite is this one from Amazon; it’s affordable yet high quality and has traveled with me worldwide.
 It’s also much more hygienic this way, as you’re not putting something in your mouth that’s been used by many other random people.

 I also recommend an inflatable float.
-Many recommend not bringing floats on cruises since they’re forbidden from cruise ship pools, but I disagree because these really enhance the beach day experience, and you don’t have to worry about renting a float or pool noodle.
+Many recommend not bringing floats on cruises since they’re forbidden from cruise ship pools, but I disagree because these really enhance the beach day experience.
 This is my favorite because it’s so compact and versatile.
+Finally, a lockable beach bag of some sort provides easy access to things like your phone while keeping it secure, along with your money and ship card.
+Also, don’t forget to bring your beach towels with you from the cruise ship!
+Lockers are available on the island but cost $10/locker and may not be conveniently located near your spot.

 The cruise lines that call upon Half Moon Cay all offer private cabana rentals, and the price is variable depending on demand but generally runs at a cost of $450+.
 I’ve rented a cabana here and also at Carnival Corporation’s other private island, Princess Cays, and I personally don’t think it’s worth it.